industrial-edge/Shopfloor-to-Cloud-Connectivity/docs/install_Device_Northbound.md

 2. Add an Asset and name it by double clicking on it

-3. Add two Aspects to structure the data according two our two machines
+3. Add the following structure:

   ![IIH_CreateAssetModel1](graphics/IIH7.png)